reycuba0918/Boolean-Algebra/README.md

 * `boolean_constant_expression.output_format`: in a `boolean_constant_expresssion`, it determines the format of the answer when printed.
   * What types can this property hold?
-    * `int`: by default this property get initiated to `int`.
+    * `int`: by default this property gets initiated to `int`.
 This means that by default the answer of a `boolean_constant_expresssion` would print as a '1' or '0'.
       * Example:
         ```
         from Boolean_Constant_Expresssion import boolean_constant_expresssion